Shahar Tavoch: Professional career

 On July 19, 2021, he released his first single, פחדן ([paχˈdan]; lit.
 Coward).
 In August of the same year, Who's the Boss? aired, in which he plays the role of Gomme.

 Tuvoch appeared in the Festigal alongside his co-actress from Sky and Mishpaha BeHanpaka, Bar Minieli.

 On January 9, 2022, he released his second single, מישבאלי ([miʃebali]; lit.
 WhoeverIDesire).

-That same year he dubbed Thomas in Thomas & Friends: All Engines Go.
+That same year, he dubbed Thomas in Thomas & Friends: All Engines Go.

 On July 4 of the same year, he released his third single, "Mangal".

+In late 2024, he began filming Stay Forte, playing Yotam Haim, a real-life hostage of the Gaza war hostage crisis.

 Personal life

 In November 2020, Tavoch stated in an interview to Yediot Ahronot that following the connection that he formed with his co-actor Aviv Alush during the filming of Valley of Tears, he has started keeping Sabbath and putting on tefillin.
-Shahar Tavoch has stated that he is homosexual.
+Tavoch has stated that he is gay.